-On the 2 December, the country will be moving back to a tiered system of local restrictions.
-Updated Government guidance, effective from 2 December 2020 for everyone who has been identified as clinically extremely vulnerable has been released.
-If you are in this group, you will previously have received a letter from the NHS or from your GP telling you this.
-You may have been advised to shield in the past.
+People who are defined as clinically extremely vulnerable are once more being advised to follow shielding advice.
+If you are in this group, you will have previously received a letter from the NHS or your GP telling you this, and you may have been advised to shield in the past.

-If you think you should be added to the Shielded Patient list, or have any concerns we would encourage you to discuss your concerns with your GP or hospital clinician.
-Further support may be available from your local council and community pharmacies to protect
+The NHS will contact you directly if you are in the clinically extremely vulnerable group.
+If you think you should be added to the Shielded Patient list, or have any concerns we would encourage you to contact your GP or hospital clinician.

 WM and COVID-19: frequently asked questions